About the programme

 - Opportunities for personal and professional development.

-You’ll have priority access and consideration for projects, events, activities and opportunities as well Warwick Scholars specific inputs to enhance your time here at Warwick.
+You’ll have priority access and consideration for projects, events, bursaries and activities to enhance your time at Warwick.

 - Priority consideration for places on our upReach Programme.

-Through our ongoing partnership with upReach, if you apply for the upReach Associate Programme, you’ll be given priority consideration for a place on this programme which offers a comprehensive range of opportunities and activities to broaden horizons, understand career pathways and develop the skills, networks and experiences needed for career success.
+Through our ongoing partnership with upReach, if you apply for the upReach Associate Programme, you’ll be given priority consideration for a place on this programme. upReach offer a comprehensive range of career and employability support to broaden horizons, understand career pathways and develop the skills, networks and experiences needed for career success.

 - Exclusive access to Warwick Scholars opportunities.